joshpadilla/golang/README.md

-# golang
+# Golang Warm Ups
-Go programming language repo for Google Dataflow and other API projects
+Go programming language repo for ramping up on this great language.
+Mostly pre-production programs focusing on book examples and itches that need scratching.